 TOPIK (Test of Proficiency in Korean)

 TOPIK is developed to measure and evaluate the Korean language skills for non-native speakers and overseas Koreans.
 It is designed for those who aim to learn the language and enter Korean universities; seek jobs in companies and public institutions in Korea and overseas; and for those attending school overseas or in a foreign school.
 The nearest test site is New York, NY.

 For more information and test dates, visit http://www.topik.go.kr/

 JLPT (Japanese Language Proficiency Test)

 JLPT is a certificate of proficiency for non-native speakers of Japanese.
 The exam is offered once per year on the first Sunday of December.
-The nearest test center is Columbia University, New York.
+The nearest test center is Northeastern University, Boston.

 TORFL (Test of Russian as a Foreign Language)

 TORFL is a standardized test developed by the Russian Ministry of Education and Science.For more information about the competency levels measured by the test, visit http://www.studyrussian.com/russian-language/torfl-level.html

 The test can generally only be taken in Russian, at authorized testing centers, such as the Russian Language and Culture Institute at Saint Petersburg State University: http://russian4foreigners.com/node/187

 DELE, issued by the Instituto Cervantes on behalf of the Spanish Ministry for Education, Social Policies, and Sport, is an official qualification exam of proficiency in Spanish language.
 The test date varies every year; contact a test center for more information.